 Mikhail L. Urvantsev has been our Vice President for Commercial Activities since April 2011 and a member of our Management Board since May 2011.
+He has been a member of the Board of Directors of Yakutugol since May 2012.
 From November 2009 to March 2011, he was Chief Executive Officer of UMZ OOO.
 From 2006 to 2009, he served as Chief Executive Officer of UMZ Trading House OOO.
 From 2005 to 2006, Mr. Urvantsev held the position of Commercial Director of Industrial Metallurgical Holding Management Company OOO.
 From 2004 to 2005, he served as Chief Executive Officer of Mechel Trading House.
 In 2004, he was Director of the Supply Department of Mechel Steel Group OAO (now Mechel).
 From 2002 to 2004, he held the position of Deputy Chief Executive Officer of Mechel Trading House.
 From 2001 to 2002, he was Commercial Director of Beloretsk Metallurgical Plant.
-Mr. Urvantsev graduated from the Moscow Commercial University with a degree in economics and management in trade and catering.
+Mr. Urvantsev has a degree in economics and management in trade and catering from the Moscow Commercial University.